 A site is assigned a designated delivery day on the standard delivery schedule.
 This is based on the logical routes the courier provider follows and helps manage delivery costs for the programme.
-This allows for a minimum of 1 delivery per week every week as needed.
+This allows for 1 delivery per week every week as needed.